 - Quit Safari

-- Go to the App Store, and click Update next to Safari
+- Go to the App Store, and click Update.

 No, you can’t install an older version of Safari.
-However, you can downgrade your macOS, thereby downgrading Safari too.
-This isn’t recommended, though, because older versions may have unpatched security holes in them.
+However, you can downgrade your macOS, thereby downgrading it as well.
+This isn’t recommended by our experts, though, because older versions may have unpatched security holes in them.

 Yes, you can update Safari without the need to update a Mac.
 It can be done by manually updating the browser from the App Store.
-Keep in mind that manual Safari updates are only available for older versions of macOS.
+Keep in mind that manual updates are only available for older OS versions.

-To download Safari update without updating macOS, do the following:
+To download Safari update without updating OS X, do the following:

 - Quit Safari